icejan/icejan/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Computer Engineering at Toronto Metropolitan University.\
-🌱 &nbsp;I'm on track for learning more about Software Architecture.\
+🌱 &nbsp;I'm on track for learning more about Databases and Software Design and Architecture.\
 ✍️ &nbsp;My hobbies are cooking, hiking, gardening, and graphic designing.\
 ✉️ &nbsp;You can shoot me an email at janice.zhu@torontomu.ca!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://janicezhu.com/assets/Resume.pdf) for more details about me.
 I'm open to feedback and suggestions!